sarchar/CSBCAsm/README.md

 ```

 Notice that the final JMP doesn't require the minus sign, as there's no ambiguity on which label its referencing -- it uses the most recent definition.
 It's suggested to always use + and - when using temporary labels, however.

+### This label

+The local this label `.` can be used to refer to the address of the current instruction.

 ### Long Labels